Italian battleship Roma (1940): Loss

 The Do 217s trailed the fleet for some time, but the Italian fleet did not open fire upon sighting them; they were trailing the fleet at such a distance that it was impossible to identify them as Allied or Axis, and Bergamini believed that they were the air cover promised to them by the Allies.
 However, an attack upon Italia and Roma at 15:37 spurred the fleet into action, as the anti-aircraft batteries onboard opened fire and all ships began evasive maneuvers.
 About fifteen minutes after this, Italia was hit on the starboard side underneath her fore main turrets, while Roma was hit on the same side somewhere between frames 100 and 108.
 This bomb passed through the ship and exploded beneath the keel, damaging the hull girder and allowing water to flood the after engine room and two boiler rooms.
 The flooding caused the inboard propellers to stop for want of power and started a large amount of arcing, which itself caused many electrical fires in the aft half of the ship.

 Losing power and speed, Roma began to fall out of the battle group.
 Around 16:02, another Fritz X slammed into the starboard side of Roma's deck, between frames 123 and 136.
 It most likely detonated in the forward engine room, sparking flames, and causing heavy flooding in the magazines of main battery turret number two and the fore port side secondary battery turret, and putting even more pressure upon the previously stressed hull girder.
 Seconds after the initial blast, the number two 15-inch turret was blown over the side by a massive explosion, this time from the detonation of that turret's magazines.

 This caused additional catastrophic flooding in the bow, and the battleship began to go down by the bow while listing more and more to starboard.
 The ship quickly capsized and broke in two.
 According to the official inquest conducted after the sinking, the ship had a crew of 1,849 when she sailed; 596 survived with 1,253 men going down with Roma.
 According to naval historian Francesco Mattesini, who cites the research of Pier Paolo Bergamini, the son of Admiral Bergamini, around two hundred men from Bergamini's staff were aboard Roma, and were mistakenly not included in the official inquiry.
 These men increased the total number aboard to 2,021 and the total fatalities to 1,393.
+Rear Admiral Stanislao Caraciotti was also killed.
 In her 15-month service life, Roma made 20 sorties, mostly in transfers between bases (none were to go into combat), covering 2492 mi and using 3320 t of fuel oil in 133 hours of sailing.